RuedigerVoigt/exoskeleton/documentation/handling-pages.md

 ## Saving just the text of a HTML page

 Saving the HTML code provides the benefit, that you later can select the part of the page you are interested it.
-Nonetheless exoskeleton has the option to save just the text displayed on a web page. be aware, that this includes headers and similar.
+Nonetheless exoskeleton has the option to save just the text displayed on a web page.
+Be aware, that this includes headers and similar.

 ```python
 def add_save_page_text(url: str,